 What will drive our pint-sized protagonist to comply with Dad's request?

 He needs to own the problem in the same way Dad does.
 There has to be a reason for putting his shoes on that's meaningful to him.
 This will build his motivation to act.

 Dad could try threats and bribery to motivate Mr 6.
 This is a common go-to strategy, particularly for parents but often for manager too.

 'If you don't put your shoes on right now there will be no screen time for a week!' is not a far stretch from, 'If we don't get this project complete by Friday it's not going to reflect well on you.'

 These threats, or external motivation, can work in the short term if the other party cares about the 'punishment,' but it isn't enough to create long term change.
-Dad will be having the same conversation with Mr 6 tomorrow and while the project may be completed by Friday your staff member is not lining up to take on any additional responsibilities.
+Dad will be having the same conversation with Mr 6 tomorrow and while the project may be complete by Friday your staff member is not lining up to take on additional responsibilities.
 In fact she's cursing you behind your back, her morale is low and she is building emotional resistance to your next request.

 A more effective approach is to help the other person feel that they have an important and meaningful part to play in the scenario.
 That they have autonomy.